 or Contacts Received

-The graph directly corresponds to the values in the table below.
-You can customize which values you'd like to include in the report by clicking the "select metrics" button and checking/unchecking metrics to your preference.
-Forecasted values will typically be on the left, with actuals on the right in each metric collumn.
+Forecasted values will be on the left, with actuals on the right in each metric column.
 At the bottom of the table, there are average, minimum, maximum, and sum values as relevant for each metric in aggregate over the filtered time period.

 Metrics Glossary